AlphaSoundZ/Obsidian-Vault/src/content/docs/Englisch/S1 The United Kingdom - diverse and disunited/Strategies and means of persuasion used to Convince the Viewers.md

 ---
-title: Strategies and means of persuasion used to convinc
+title: Strategies and means of persuasion used to convince the Viewers
+tags:
+  - Englisch/UK
 ---

 # Strategies and means of Persuasion Used to Convince the Viewers

 Jonas, Jan Jacob, Maxim, Paul